erbafdavid/StabFem/README.md

 - Harmonic balance approach to describe oscillation cycles in the nonlinear regime.
 - Direct numerical simulation (to be integrated soon...)

-The geometries have to be 2D or axisymmetric (in current stage of integration).
+The geometries have to be 2D or axisymmetric.
-The kind of flows handled currently comprises :
-- Incompressible flows around fixed objets and/or through conduits,
-- Incompressible flows around bodies in solid-body motion (spring-mounted of in free motion),
-- Linear acoustics,
-- Compressible flows around fixed bodies
-- Free surface problems (oscillation of bubbles and liquid bridges, bathtub vortices, etc..)

 ## Example